Great Lakes Adventist Academy

-Great Lakes Adventist Academy (GLAA) is a co-educational Seventh-day Adventist secondary boarding school located in Cedar Lake, Michigan, United States.It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.
+Great Lakes Adventist Academy (GLAA) is a co-educational Seventh-day Adventist secondary boarding school located in Cedar Lake, Michigan, United States.
+It is a part of the Seventh-day Adventist education system, the world's second-largest Christian school system.

 Overview

 Great Lakes Adventist Academy is a private, four-year, coeducational secondary school owned and operated by the Michigan Conference of Seventh-day Adventists.
 Over 90% of Great Lake Adventist Academy (GLAA) students are accepted to colleges and universities.
 It is fully accredited as a senior high school with the Board of Regents of the General Conference of Seventh-day Adventists and the North Central Association of Colleges and Schools.
 It was named the 2007 Seventh-day Adventist Academy of Excellence by The Alumni Awards Foundation.

 GLAA, situated on a 400 acre campus in rural Cedar Lake, Michigan, serves approximately 200 students.
 As a Christian school, GLAA admits students of any race to all the rights, privileges, programs and activities generally accorded or made available to the student body.
-No discrimination is made on the basis of race in administration of educational policies, applications for admission, scholarship or loan programs, athletic or extra-curricular programs.
+No discrimination is made on the basis of race in the administration of educational policies, applications for admission, scholarship or loan programs, athletic or extra-curricular programs.

 History

 The present-day Great Lakes Adventist Academy is the result of a merger of three Adventist boarding schools (the high school sections).
 The campus itself dates back to the oldest of its predecessor schools, Cedar Lake Academy.

 Cedar Lake Academy was founded on December 2, 1898.
-During its early years it was an "industrial school".
-Besides the core subjects of Bible, English and Mathematics, the school also taught printing, tent-making, bookkeeping, agriculture, blacksmithing, beekeeping, food preparation and carpentry.
-The first twelfth grade students graduated in 1920.
-The 1960s and 1970s saw rapid expansion with the construction of new dormitory buildings, a new administration building and the food service complex.
+During its early years, it was an "industrial school".
+Besides the core subjects of Bible, English, and Mathematics, the school also taught printing, tent-making, bookkeeping, agriculture, blacksmithing, beekeeping, food preparation, and carpentry.
+The first twelfth-grade students graduated in 1920.
+The 1960s and 1970s saw rapid expansion with the construction of new dormitory buildings, a new administration building, and the food service complex.
 The elementary school is located in newer buildings along the same road and functions separately.

 Adelphian Academy was established on September 22, 1904, by the East Michigan Conference.
-A farm near Holly was Professor and Mrs. J.G.
+At a farm near Holly was Professor and Mrs. J.G.
 Lamson, who were also the founders of Cedar Lake Academy, were the first teachers.
 The farm was the main industry until 1927 when woodworking was introduced.
 The school and farm (and later workshop) operated as a form of cooperative education where students were able to defray the cost of their tuition by working on the farm or in the workshop.
 The administration building not only housed dormitory rooms but also offices of the East Michigan Conference.
-As of May 1998 the former campus was listed in the Oakland County register of "closed landfills and dumpsites".
+As of May 1998, the former campus was listed in the Oakland County register of "closed landfills and dumpsites".
 The name lives on in Adelphian Junior Academy, which is still located in Holly but on a new campus.